markwoodhall/markwoodhall.com/resources/templates/md/posts/27-05-2016-deploying-cryogen-to-dokku-and-digital-ocean.md

 Note, the `/blog` comes from Cryogens config and can be easily changed, if desired.

-With all of that done I run `git checkout -b source` and copy contents from the copy I made of `my-blog`, I then commit that to the source branch.
+With all of that done I run `git checkout -b source` and copy the contents from the copy I made of `my-blog`, I then commit that to the source branch.
 This leaves us with
 `master` containing the results of `lein ring server` i.e. the static blog and `source` containing the source code.
 Anytime I push `master` to the `deploy` remote I update the deployed blog.
 I then push the git repo to GitHub/BitBucket etc.